cevaris/leap-mouse/README.md

 Leap Motion Mouse Controller
 ==========
-Leap controlled Mac OSX mouse
+Leap controlled Mac OSX mouse.
+Can have rough controll of mouse by moving hand.
+To left-click, just wiggle your index and middle finger up and down.

 Install